sepehrmn/sepehrmn/README.md

 ## Expertise

-I use Python and its ecosystem daily.
-I use C/C++ for deployment when performance is needed.
-Maybe Rust in the future.
-Actively improving my serverless developer expertise with Azure and a bit of AWS.
+I use Python and its ecosystem daily for AI/ML.
+I use C/C++ and RUST when performance is needed.

 I've used many machine learning models over the years including reinforcement learning, Bayesian modeling, and various methods for clustering, classification, regression, and dimensionality reduction.